This post was last updated on March 13th, 2022

 Travel Ice Breaker Questions

-Well, we can’t promise that we will get back to normal soon, but you can already try those virtual icebreaker questions and travel through our peers’ experiences and stories!
+Who doesn’t dream of traveling?
+Well, we can’t promise that we’ll get back to normal soon.
+Still, you can already try those virtual icebreaker questions and travel through our peers’ experiences and stories!

 - If you could travel anywhere in the world for your next vacation, where would you go?